2010 in Bellator MMA: Bellator 31

-Chandler defeated Stapp via TKO (Punches) at 1:57 of round 1.

 Bellator 32

 Bellator 32 was a mixed martial arts event held by Bellator Fighting Championships.
-The event took place on Thursday, October 14, 2010 at Kansas City Power & Light District in Kansas City, Missouri.
+The event took place on Thursday, October 14, 2010, at Kansas City Power & Light District in Kansas City, Missouri.
 The card featured the tournament finals fights in Bellator's third season.
 The event was distributed live in prime time by FOX Sports Net and its regional sports network affiliates.